kallaway/100-days-of-code/myLog.md

 <strong>Today's Progress:*</strong> Day12 #100daysofcode Aside from watching tutorials this morning, I learned that I can use GitBash IN VSCode's integrated terminal.
 I was using it by itself.
 Lol.
 I spent 2 hours coding, but everyone is home...so hard to focus.
 I didn't get too much done, but I learned a lot.

 <strong>Thoughts:*</strong> I need to back up a bit on my lessons, but not too much.
 I looked into the MVC, and nodejs connections and then decided to go through all of the the NodeJS tutorials for beginners By theNewBoston on Youtube.
 I have been finding little tidbits, but I need to go through all the basics again to ensure that I have it correct, bc I am missing something that I need to make this all fit together: so back to Nodejs basics.

+<h2>Day 13: May 29th 2018 Tuesday</h2>
+<strong>Today's Progress:*</strong> Day13 #100daysofcode Learning more about #NodeJS, #Javascript #Stripe and more stuff related to tying my app together.
+Spent a few hours coding on it.
+Working on more before bed.
+I learned how to do a markdown table in Github, today, too.
+I bought a Udemy course on NodeJS and React, I am watching that this week.
+I did 11 courses today.
+I hope to find the missing piece to tie my app together.
+<strong>Thoughts:*</strong>Still struggling, bc I skipped alot learning the fundamentals.
+So, I am backtracking a little to fill in those gaps.
+Reviewing a lot of concepts to see where they fit in the best, and trying to make the app work as a whole.
 </html>